-- (a) the ball initially moves forward (to a point nearer the opponent's goal line) after leaving the passer's hand(s); or - (b) the ball first touches the ground, a player, an official, or anything else at a point that is nearer the opponent's goal line than the point at which the ball leaves the passer's hand(s). - (c) When a Team A player is holding the ball to pass it forward, any intentional movement forward of his hand starts a forward pass.
+(a) the ball initially moves forward (to a point nearer the opponent's goal line) after leaving the passer's hand(s);

+- (b) the ball first touches the ground, a player, an official, or anything else at a point that is nearer the opponent's goal line than the point at which the ball leaves the passer's hand(s); or - (c) when a Team A player is holding the ball to pass it forward, any intentional movement forward of his hand starts a forward pass.

 Item 1.
 Contact by Team B Player.
-If a Team B player contacts the passer or the ball after forward movement begins, a forward pass is ruled, regardless of where the ball strikes the ground or a player.
+If contact by an opponent materially affects a passer after the passer begins his throwing motion, it is a forward pass if he passes the ball, regardless of where the ball strikes the ground, a player, an official, or anything else.
 When this occurs, intentional grounding rules do not apply.

-If a Team B player contacts the passer or the ball before forward movement begins, the direction of the pass is the responsibility of the passer, and grounding rules apply.
+When a passer is contacted by an opponent before beginning his throwing motion, the direction of the pass is the responsibility of the passer, and intentional grounding rules apply.